neelsoumya/ai_outreach/README.md

 ## Requirements

-A laptop/desktop/smartphone with an internet connection.
+A modern laptop/desktop/smartphone with an internet connection.

 ## Manuscript and citation